 1. Schedule an Audiology Checkup

-Scheduling an audiology checkup before the school year begins allows your child’s audiologist time to inspect their hearing devices for wear and tear and ensure they are still meeting their needs.
+Scheduling an audiology checkup before the school year begins allows your child’s Audiologist time to inspect their hearing devices for wear and tear and ensure they are still meeting their needs.
 If there isn’t time for an appointment before school starts, try to schedule one within the first few weeks.

 2. Pack Hearing Essentials